pavithra1112k/Lung-Cancer-Detection/README.md

 ## 🫁 Lung Cancer Detection using CNN & Transfer Learning

-A deep learning-based project to classify lung CT scans into Normal, Benign, or Malignant using Convolutional Neural Networks (CNNs) and transfer learning (ResNet50 & Xception).
+A deep learning-based project to classify the nodules in lung CT scans into Normal, Benign, or Malignant to detect cancer using Convolutional Neural Networks (CNNs) and transfer learning (ResNet50 & Xception).

 ### 🚀 Key Features